Second Counselor in the First Presidency, The Church of Jesus Christ of Latter-day Saints

 Born in Princeton, New Jersey, 31 May 1933, he has served the Church as a regional representative, a member of the general Sunday School board and a bishop.

-President Eyring is married to the former Kathleen Johnson, and they are the parents of four sons and two daughters.
+President Eyring is married to Kathleen Johnson, and they are the parents of four sons and two daughters.